AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 ## Delivery and tracking {#delivery-and-tracking}

 This set of tables is linked to the **Delivery** module, which allows to monitor deliveries and eventual issues encountered when messages are sent.
-For more on this, see [Monitor deliveries](../../delivery/using/about-delivery-monitoring.md).
-For more on tracking, see [Track messages](../../delivery/using/about-message-tracking.md).
+For more on this, see [Monitoring deliveries](../../delivery/using/about-delivery-monitoring.md).
+For more on tracking, see [Tracking messages](../../delivery/using/about-message-tracking.md).

 ![](assets/data-model_delivery.png)